xietomzy/Pintos/doc/project3.md

 size_t
 free_map_acquire (size_t cnt, block_sector_t *sectorp);
 ```
 which will attempt to allocate up to `cnt` consecutive sectors, writing the first sector it was able to allocate if it acquired any to `sectorp`, and returning how many it acquired.
-Returns -1 if it failed to acquire any
+Returns -1 if it failed to acquire any sectors.

 #### bitmap.c